skmin-lab/unixmd/docs/source/overview.rst

 Program Structure
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The overall code structure is displayed in next figure.
+The overall code structure is displayed in the next figure.

 .. image:: ./unixmd_structure.png
    :width: 400pt

-UNI-xMD is mainly based on object-oriented programming, which is structured by several classes closely connected with each other.
+PyUNIxMD is mainly based on object-oriented programming, which is structured by several classes closely connected with each other.
-Central modules of UNI-xMD can be divided into followings.
+Central modules of UNI-xMD are divided into the following.

-- Molecule : Describes overall molecule objects, including state objects.
+- Molecule: a class for describing overall molecule objects, including state objects.

-- MQC : Class for dynamics propagation.
-Contains subclasses for each method such as Ehrenfest or surface hopping.
+- MQC: a class for dynamics propagation.
+Contains subclasses for each nonadiabatic dynamics such as Ehrenfest, surface hopping, etc.

-- QM : Class for calculating dynamics properties using external software such as Molpro or DFTB+.
+- QM: a class for QM calculation of dynamics properties using external softwares such as Molpro, Gaussian 09, DFTB+, etc.

-- MM : Class for calculating dynamics properties using external software such as Tinker.
+- MM: a class for MM calculation using external software such as Tinker.

-- Thermostat : Class for a component which controls the temperature of a physical system.
+- Thermostat: a class for controlling the temperature of a physical system.

 Subclasses of MQC, QM and MM classes are organized in inheritance structure.
-This helps to simplify codes by inheriting common arguments to the subclasses.
+This helps to simplify the codes by inheriting common arguments to the subclasses.

 For the detailed information of each module, check each section in below.

 Working Process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run UNI-xMD, it requires creating some objects in running script.
+To run PyUNIxMD, it requires creating some objects in your running script.
 A straightfoward way to perform a UNI-xMD calculation is as follows:

 **1. First of all, you should add the corresponding directory to your python path.**